 Most investors are uncomfortable being 100 percent invested in equities or other high risk assets.
 They want a counterbalance with a reliable source of income and capital.

-Traditionally, an investment-grade bond portfolio had served such a purpose, but the long-running fixed income bull market, which produced equity-like returns for more-aggressive fixed income strategies, overshadowed the fundamental case for bonds.
+Traditionally, an investment grade bond portfolio had served such a purpose, but the three-decade fixed income bull market, which produced equity-like returns for more-aggressive fixed income strategies, overshadowed the fundamental case for bonds.

-While Breckinridge is opportunistic in credit selection and portfolio structure, we aim to try and maintain a high margin of safety.
+While Breckinridge is opportunistic in issuer selection and portfolio structure, we are grounded in principal preservation.
 We seek to generate positive fixed income returns that counterbalance riskier assets in periods of economic distress and uncertainty – as this is when fixed income returns typically matter most to investors.
 Our goal is to strike the right balance between risk and return, without overreaching for yield.

-Our mission is to provide the highest caliber of investment-grade fixed income portfolio management.
-With this as our only investment mandate, there has never been any conflict or compromise with other strategies, and we believe that this strengthens our capabilities in research, trading and portfolio management.
+Our mission is to provide the highest caliber of investment grade fixed income portfolio management.
+We believe that having this as our only investment mandate strengthens our capabilities in research, trading and portfolio management.